 Cycling with people is good for a number of reasons.
 Groups allow you to be challenged by stronger riders, explore new places, and have fun cycling with friends.
 Cycling doesn’t have to be a solo sport, and can be very enjoyable by bringing others along with you.
 You may be wondering “what if no one I know cycles?”
 Not to fear, there are a ton of good places to look for people to ride with!
 In addition to group rides put on by Covina Valley Cyclery and the Covina Cycle Club, look for more group rides on places like Meetup, Facebook Events, and more!

-For more information on the CVC beginner rides, come on in to the store or watch our social media, email newsletters, or store events calendar!
+For more information on the CVC beginner rides, come on in to the store, watch our social media, or follow our email newsletters!